I want to know with whom Jamie Gurellic has pictures of with a goat.

 They get earned income credit, additional earned income credit, child credit.

-Most, if not all of their payroll taxes in many cases are given back to them.
+Most, if not all, of their payroll taxes, in many cases, are given back to them.

 And of course, if Obama's benefits go through, they'll get even more.

-And yet these are the people who will scream the loudest if they don't get benefits, and conservatives don't point this out.
+And yet, these are the people who will scream the loudest if they don't get benefits.

-You know that is a brilliant point.
+You know, that is a brilliant point that you are exactly right.

 Well, it's okay if they want to do it.

-I don't agree with it, but if they it's okay, but don't let them them let other people get by with the quote, but they pay payroll tax.
+But don't let them let other people get by with the quote, but they pay payroll taxes.

 They don't even pay it with their paycheck sometimes because they get advanced earned income credit.